About me

 As a scholar and researcher, I am accustomed to listing books and journal articles that establish my credentials, but you can find some of that, if you’re interested, in my Books and Selected Essays.
 I am guessing you would rather know about me as a person.

-So here’s part of my story: I live in two very different places, dividing my time between the noise and grit and excitement of Brooklyn, where I have been a Professor of Teaching and Learning at the urban campus of Long Island University since 2002, and the mountains of central Vermont, where I am currently researching personalized learning and spending as much time as I can in my garden tending fruit trees, perennials, summer vegetables, and oodles of bee and butterfly attracting flowers and herbs.
+After many years of teaching in a variety of higher education sites preparing teachers and school leaders – a progressive, experimental college, a large urban university, and a rural state university, I now live in the mountains of central Vermont, where I am currently directing a global teacher preparation program through the Neohumanist College of Asheville.
+I spend my days reading and writing, and as much time as I can in my garden tending fruit trees, perennials, vegetables, and oodles of bee and butterfly attracting flowers and herbs.
 I care deeply about the future and the legacy we are leaving for our children and grandchildren, and try to do my very small part to keep the Earth habitable for humans and all the other species with whom we share this fragile and beautiful planet!